VamsiVD/subscription-tracker/README.md

 # Subscription Tracker

-Small REST API for track subscription (like Netflix, gym, whatever you pay for).
-Write in Go, use `gin` for HTTP, `sqlx` + Postgres for db.
+Small REST API for tracking subscriptions (like Netflix, gym, whatever you pay for).
+Written in Go, using `gin` for HTTP, `sqlx` + Postgres for db.

 ## Stack
 - Go 1.27